-The Master of Music Education degree is offered in a program that may be completed entirely by means of summer study.
+The Master of Music Education and Master of Voice Pedagogy degrees are offered in programs that may be completed entirely by means of summer study.
 Those who enroll for maximum loads may normally hope to earn the degree within four summer terms.